indicozy/wmtm/README.md

 The script has several features:
-* Script accepts next/prev (for instance: "./changetheme next"), which changes to the next/previous theme; numbers (for instance: "./changetheme 1") which changes the theme to the N'th theme; or text (for instance: "./changetheme MacOSBigSur").
-* There are notifications enabled, which shows the theme used or an error you made
+* Basic GUI
+* Easy and intuitive usage
+* Notifications
 * Auto-backup your previous config up to 8 histories at "~/Documents/sway_configs_saved"
-* Code automatically appends hotkeys to the Sway config so there is no need to manually add it to your config!
+* Hotkeys are automatically appended to the Sway config, so there is no need to manually add it to your config!

 # Usage
+* Ctrl+Super+Space - Open GUI of the app
+* Ctrl+Super+s - Save your config to the folder ~/Documents/sway_configs_saved
-* Ctrl+Mod4(Super/Window)+(1-9) - change theme tho N'th theme
+* Ctrl+Super+(1-9) - change theme tho N'th theme
-* Ctrl+(left/right) - change theme to the next/previous one
+* Ctrl+Super+(left/right) - change theme to the next/previous one
 * ./changetheme next - next theme
 * ./changetheme MacOSBigSur - change to an exact theme
 * ./changetheme (number) - change theme to an N'th theme
+* ./changetheme goback (or fuckgoback) - if you was editing your theme and suddenly used this script which overwrites your config, this command gets your overwritten files back, up to 7 saves!
+* ./changetheme fuck - well, it's just for fun, if you somehow messed up your config and want to swear at my code, feel free to do that, but I will defend myself ━╤デ╦︻(▀̿̿Ĺ̯̿̿▀̿ ̿)

-### Before using a script, change the "path" value the location of the script
+### Before using a script, make sure that the "path" value is pointing to the location of the script
 (I couldn't make it automatic, because Sway is launching it from Desktop)

 # Installation